SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

 ## Purpose/Scope

-- This Config Timer example demonstrates two usecases of timer :
+- This Config Timer example demonstrates two use cases of timer :
   - First as free running timer with GPIO toggle functionality.
 Counter-0 is configured to generate interrupts every millisecond and toggles GPIO.
   - Second as waveform generator producing two PWM outputs, counter-1 generates a square wave (50%-duty cycle) and counter-0 will produce a waveform whose duty cycle continuously varies from 100% to 0% then 0% to 100%, in steps of 1% at every 20 Milliseconds.